mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 <br>
 <br>
 Subsequently created users will get Cinnamenu as default.
-They will also be autmoatically logged out once, only, and never again after ~/.config/firstlogincomplete_DONOTDelete is created.
+They will also be automatically logged out once, only, and never again after ~/.config/firstlogincomplete_DONOTDelete is created.
 <br>
 <br>
 <br>